-- 39. Further, States' failure to address climate change with adequate measures may constitute a violation of the human right to a healthy environment, as supported in a growing body of domestic courts' case law.
-States have formally recognised the human right to a clean, healthy and sustainable in 2022, and acknowledged that this right "is related to other rights", so the failure to protect the human right to a healthy environment entails the violation of other fundamental rights depending on it.
-This recognition builds on decades of converging interpretative guidance under all global human rights treaties, and this human right is enshrined in most regional human rights systems.
-In addition, the full enjoyment of human rights such as, amongst others, freedom of expression and association, participatory rights and effective remedies, is considered key to the effective protection of the environment and to the very realisation of the human right to a healthy environment. - 40.
-Against this background, some of the international law instruments mentioned in para.
-12 above do recognise the interlinkages between climate change and human rights.
-For instance, the UNFCCC describes climate change as a "common concern of humankind", specifically envisages the benefit of present and future generations as one of its principles, and links the definition of "adverse effects of climate change" to the harmful consequences on "human health and welfare".
-The Paris Agreement preamble expressly calls for States to "respect, promote and consider their respective obligations on human rights".
-In addition, both treaties clarify that the objective of stabilising and reducing greenhouse gas concentration in the atmosphere is meant to, amongst other things, eradicate poverty and "ensure that food production is not threatened".
+right is enshrined in most regional human rights systems.219 In addition, the full enjoyment of human rights such as, amongst others, freedom of expression and association, participatory rights and effective remedies, is considered key to the effective protection of the environment and to the very realisation of the human right to a healthy environment.220

+- 40. Against this background, some of the international law instruments mentioned in paragraph 12 above do recognise the interlinkages between climate change and human rights.
+For instance, the UNFCCC describes climate change as a "common concern of humankind", 221 specifically envisages the benefit of present and future generations as one of its principles, 222 and links the definition of "adverse effects of climate change" to the harmful consequences on "human health and welfare".
+223 The Paris Agreement preamble expressly calls for States to "respect, promote and consider their respective obligations on human rights".
+224 In addition, both treaties clarify that the objective of stabilising and reducing greenhouse gas concentration in the atmosphere is meant to, amongst other things, eradicate poverty225 and "ensure that food production is not threatened".
+226 - 41.
+With regard to the protection of the marine environment, the UNCLOS acknowledges that "the problems of ocean space are closely interrelated and need to be considered as a whole", 227 and specifically aims at "the realization of a just